zeligism/zeligism.github.io/_posts/2019-09-29-SnapchatVsPeopleWatching.md

 (*sighs*).

 JOHN:
-(*swiping*)...
-(*watches a snap*).
+(*swiping*)... (*looks at a hot girl and sends a heart emoji*)

 TOM:
-I don’t understand what’s the joy in watching other people’s lives, having fun and doing stupid stuff.
-People these days are so weird.
+I don’t understand what’s the joy in watching other people’s lives, having fun and whatever.

 JOHN:
-I don’t know, it’s kinda fun.
+It’s just for passing time and it's kinda fun!
 Did you see this guy, though?
-He’s funny.
-He does stupid stuff.
+He’s really funny!

 TOM:
-No, thanks.
-I think these things are made for stupid people.
+No, thanks, but I think you're wasting precious time that could be used in doing other productive stuff.

 ## 1820